 The results were particularly illuminating when we asked the question, 'Who will you be buying for on Black Friday?'
-The unashamed answer was that exactly half of those polled would be buying for themselves with six in ten of those aged under 24 and a massive seven in ten Londoners choosing to treat themselves on Black Friday (perhaps indicative of the greater proportion of younger people in the capital).
+The unashamed answer was that exactly half of those polled would be buying for themselves with six in ten of those aged under 24 choosing to treat themselves on Black Friday.

 It's important to stress this isn't to the exclusion of others.
 Overall 69% of those who said they would be taking advantage of Black Friday deals stated they would be buying for friends and family, so there is an undoubted crossover.
 With that in mind retailers need to be mindful that they're appealing to different kinds of buying behaviour.
-Therefore for retailers who don't fall into the retailing category, don't assume the affiliate channel isn't one you can't take advantage of.
+Therefore for advertisers who don't fall into the retailing category, don't assume the affiliate channel isn't one you can't take advantage of.

-This is further illuminated when those surveyed provided context about the types of products they were looking to buy, with almost one third seeking out a household product or service, this number over-indexing for higher incomes, citydwellers and the older generations.
+This is further illuminated when those surveyed provided context about the types of products they were looking to buy, with almost one third seeking out a household product or service, this number over-indexing for higher incomes, city-dwellers and the older generations.